ronomon/zip/README.md

 * Rejects MS-DOS date years after 2099 that are not correctly handled by some zip implementations.

-* Rejects MS-DOS date months that are out of range, i.e. 0 or more than 12, characteristic of malware archives.
+* Rejects MS-DOS date months that are out of range, i.e. more than 12, characteristic of malware archives.

-* Rejects MS-DOS date days that are out of range, i.e. 0 or more than 31, characteristic of malware archives.
+* Rejects MS-DOS date days that are out of range, i.e. more than 31, characteristic of malware archives.

 * Rejects MS-DOS date hours that are out of range, i.e. more than 23,